Symmetry in Neural Network Parameter Spaces: Parameter Space Symmetry

 \begin{definition}[Parameter Identifiability] Let $L\colon \Par \times \Data \to \R$ be a loss function with symmetry group $G$.
 We say parameters of $L$ are identifiable up to $G$ if for every fiber of the realization map of $L$, the group $G$ acts transitively on that fiber.
 We say $G$ is complete if parameters are identifiable up to $G$. \end{definition}

 For several architectures, such completeness has been established.
 For example, Gaussian radial basis function networks are known to be identifiable up to permutation symmetry, indicating that permutation symmetry is complete for these architectures \citep{kuurkova1994uniqueness}.
 For feedforward networks with tanh activations, if two networks represent the same function, then they have the same architecture and parameters up to permutation and sign-flip symmetries, under a known set of conditions \citep{sussmann1992uniqueness, fefferman1993recovering}.
 Similar completeness results have also been established for complex-valued tanh networks \citep{nitta2003uniqueness, kobayashi2010exceptional}, tanh recurrent neural networks \citep{kimura2002unique}, networks with activation functions $\sigma$ satisfying $\sigma(0)=0, \sigma'(0) \neq 0$, and $\sigma''(0) = 0$ \citep{albertini1993neural}, and networks with asymptotically constant activation functions \citep{kuurkova1994functionally}.
+For Mixture-of-Experts (MoE) architectures, permutation-translation symmetries of the gating parameters were recently proven to fully characterize functional equivalence \citep{tran2025linear}.

 The identifiability of ReLU networks is less straightforward.
 In particular, ReLU networks can contain hidden symmetries---transformations that preserve the realized function but not captured by permutation and positive scaling symmetries. \cite{grigsby2023hidden} describe several mechanisms through which hidden symmetries can arise.
-For example, for a single ReLU neuron with scalar input $x$ and realization map $\rho\colon (a, b) \mapsto (x \mapsto \text{ReLU}(ax + b))$, the fiber of the constant function 0, $\rho^{-1}(0)$, contains $(0, 0)$ and $(0, -1)$, which are not related by rescaling and permutation \citep{grigsby2022functional}.
-To formalize this variability, \cite{grigsby2022functional} introduce the functional dimension, defined as the rank of the Jacobian of the realization map $\rho$, which reflects the local dimensionality of the set of functions realized near a given parameter.
+For example, for a single ReLU neuron with scalar input $x$ and realization map $\rho\colon (a, b) \mapsto (x \mapsto \text{ReLU}(ax + b))$, the fiber of the constant function 0, $\rho^{-1}(0)$, contains $(0, 0)$ and $(0, -1)$, which are not related by rescaling and permutation \citep{grigsby2025functional}.
+To formalize this variability, \cite{grigsby2025functional} introduce the functional dimension, defined as the rank of the Jacobian of the realization map $\rho$, which reflects the local dimensionality of the set of functions realized near a given parameter.
 They show that the functional dimension may not be constant even within the same fiber.
 This suggest a complicated structure of symmetries in ReLU networks.